A nonlinear homogenization-based perspective on the soft modes and effective energies of some conformal metamaterials: Other conformal metamaterials

 \begin{remark}[About variants of the Kagome metamaterial] Our variants are a subclass of a larger family of variants of the Kagome metamaterial, sometimes called ``deformed Kagome metamaterials'' (see e.g. \cite{rocklin2017transformable}).
 They are periodic structures whose overall topology is similar to that of the Kagome structure, but whose unit cell has two triangles of any shape (see Figure 1 in \cite{rocklin2017transformable}).

 For most deformed Kagome metamaterials, there is \textbf{only one} periodic mechanism.
-The examples in \cref{fig:deformed-kagome-mechanism-revised} -- \cref{fig:deformed-kagome-general} are special: they have straight lines of springs.
-We expect that, like the standard Kagome metamaterial (made using with uniform equilateral triangles, as shown in \cref{fig:kagome-mechanisms}), they possess infinitely many periodic mechanisms.
+The examples in Figure \ref{fig:deformed-kagome-mechanism-revised} -- Figure \ref{fig:deformed-kagome-general} are special: they have straight lines of springs.
+We expect that, like the standard Kagome metamaterial (made using with uniform equilateral triangles, as shown in Figure \ref{fig:kagome-mechanisms}), they possess infinitely many periodic mechanisms.
 Nevertheless, our arguments show that for these structures, every periodic mechanism is an isotropic compression. \end{remark}

 \textit{Acknowledgements.} The authors are grateful to Katia Bertoldi and Bolei Deng for help exploring the mechanical properties of the Kagome metamaterial numerically; those explorations were a major inspiration for the theory presented here.
-Both authors gratefully acknowledge support from the Simons Foundation through its Collaboration on Extreme Wave Phenomena (Grant No. 733694).
-RVK further acknowledges support from the National Science Foundation (Grant No. DMS-2009746).
+Both authors gratefully acknowledge support from the Simons Foundation through its Collaboration on Extreme Wave Phenomena (Grant No. 733694), and from the National Science Foundation (Grant No. DMS-2009746).